fienvh/uit-documentatie/content/search_api_3/latest/reference/exceptions.md

 }
   ```

+## Missing g-coördinates

-It is possible that an address does not have a language property yet.
+* It is possible that not every place address has geo-coordinates.

-## geo
+* Geocoordinates are not calculated for an organizer.

 ```
 "geo": {